William Jackson Harper’s Marcus Was Pure Chaos In "Love Life" & I Loved Every Second Of It

-I just can’t stop thinking about the new season of HBO Max’s Love Life.
-More specifically, I can’t stop thinking about William Jackson Harper in the new season of HBO Max’s Love Life.
+I just can’t stop thinking about the new season of Love Life.
+More specifically, I can’t stop thinking about William Jackson Harper in the new season of Love Life.
 Equal parts relatable and chaotic, the actor’s portrayal of newly single Marcus Watkins will frustrate you to no end — but it’ll also bring you joy because Harper is just that good.

 Advertisement